 Melodrama: to exaggerate is to get bigger.
 And so continue, to last a little longer like those birds whose wings carry markings to fake a huge eye.
 It will scare away snakes, or attract a mate.

 Poet and essayist Marianne Boruch grew up in Chicago.
-She is the author of numerous collections of poetry, including, most recently, Eventually One Dreams the Real Thing (2016); Cadaver, Speak (2014); The Book of Hours (2011), which won the Kingsley Tufts Poetry Award; Grace, Fallen from (2008); and Poems: New...
+She is the author of numerous collections of poetry, including, most recently, The Anti-Grief (2019), Eventually One Dreams the Real Thing (2016); Cadaver, Speak (2014); The Book of Hours (2011), which won the Kingsley Tufts Poetry Award; Grace, Fallen from (2008);...